bladeacer/portfolio/src/pages/posts/endeavour.md

 done by downloading and running some installer.
 Users tend to prefer that applications provide an option to be installed with a package manager.

+There are also some who prefer to make use of `curl` to invoke an installation script, or to clone and compile the source code.
+However, these are generally last resort options for the average Linux user.

 ### Package Managers
 Package managers (at least in the Linux context), are primarily command line utilities bundled as a core dependency of the distribution of Linux one is using.
 There